rtm223/RTMSDF/README.md

     * Bitmap Default Import Settings are for importing bitmaps and can be overridden for individual files.
 There is a version for single channel source files and multichannel source files
 4. Create an svg, png or other image file with the approriate naming and import it to unreal

+## New for version 1.0.0
+### Bitmap Importing
+* Interchange Support (plus legacy support for projects not using Interchange)
+* 4-50x speed increase on importing
+* Low level API for runtime importing
+* Support for wrapped / tiling SDFs

+### SVG Importing
+* Support for multiple shapes, different kinds of SVG shapes, overlapping shapes

+### All SDFs
+* Automatic rescaling of textures to fit distance field (no need to author assets with margins)
+* Support for non-square SDFs
+* Blueprint library to query SDF features (distance field range, source asset size, at runtime)
+* [Untested] Support for Linux / Mac (though with limitations on SVGs, ee below)
+* Much nicer thumbnails

 ## Editing settings per-asset:
 * In your imported asset, under Texture -> Advanced Settings -> Asset User Data you will be able to edit import settings for your texture
 * These are identical to the settings in the project settings